zeittresor/style_going_wild/README.md

 25.10.2025

-- Added function to remove duplicated lines and empty lines
+- Added function to remove duplicated lines and empty lines with the "correct lines" option in the output files
-- Changed include buildin Styles checked as default
+- Changed "Include integrated styles" to be checked by default

 23.10.2025
 - Added a option to correct each line for signs like "(", "[", "{".. -> Each line will be corrected if enabled (checked by default)